Learn how to make smoked oysters on any grill or smoker following our step by step instructions and recipe below.

 You can also use a Pellet Tube Smoker for a longer smoking time if needed.
 Check out this article for a FULL list of our favorite pellet tube smokers.

 - ✅ This accessory is designed to WORK IN ANY GRILL (gas, electric or charcoal) and with any smokers.
-It ADDS GREAT FLAVOR for your meat or fish and exposes them to a tasteful smoke of smoldering wood.
+UP TO 5 HOURS SMOKING

 This is a personal preference, but we prefer the milder flavors imparted by fruitwoods such as apple, cherry, and peach wood when smoking oysters.